iMega/luaformatter/README.md

 }
 ```

-The option alignment.table will be align table.
+The option alignment.table will align table.

 ```lua
 local t = {